mtiller/urns/README.md

 Yes, the `id` argument can't be passed directly to a Mongo call because it has that extra `"urn:mongoid:"` in front of it.
-But that is easily stripped away either by using `slice` or (better yet) by parsing the URN and extracting the ID.
+But that is easily stripped away either by using `slice` or (better yet) by parsing the URN and extracting the ID (which is one of the things this library takes care of).

 What's really great about this is that now you can't mix up your string arguments!
-If accidentally called `fetchRecord` with:
+If I accidentally called `fetchRecord` with:

 ```typescript
 fetchRecord("urn:mongoid:1569-ab32-9f7a-15b3-9ccd", "example.com");
 ```

 In this way, you can create a specially type constrained string type for pretty much anything and keep them straight.
-This is especially useful if you've find yourself definiting functions with multiple (generic) `string` arguments to them and you want to avoid the situation where you mix things up.
-Once defined, each of these URN types partitions the potentially space of string values nicely into disjoint sets.
+This is especially useful if you find yourself definiting functions with multiple (generic) `string` arguments to them and you want to avoid the situation where you mix things up.
+Once defined, each of these URN types partitions the potential space of string values nicely into disjoint sets.

 # URN Spaces

 This library provides the notion of a URN space.
 This is basically a way of identifying URNs with a common NID (namespace identifier).
-Defining such a space not only gives a simple means of "constructing" URNs associated with that NID, it gives you methods for narrowing types via TypeScript's `is` functionality.
+Defining such a space not only gives a simple means of "constructing" URNs associated with that NID, it gives you methods for parsing and narrowing types via TypeScript's `is` functionality.

 # Examples